• Skip to primary navigation

 • Yummly

-Jump to Recipe Print Recipe
+Jump to Recipe

 Next time try this easy ginger latte.

-Two cups of spiced tea on plates
+Two cups of Karak tea on a white surface.

-What is better than wrapping your fingers around a hot cup of tea in the harsh winter weather?, or in hot summer, actually I do not care what the weather is I enjoy tea every single day no matter what.
+What is better than wrapping your fingers around a hot cup of tea in the harsh winter weather?, or in hot summer, actually I do not care what the weather is!!
+I enjoy tea every single day no matter what.

 And with this super aromatic tea, that has a lot of Middle Eastern spices, you will want nothing but a cozy couch.